The pass attack carries Georgia's No. 5, past 7 Baylor in the Sugar Bowl - The Media Times

 The Bears would not come close to scoring again, with Georgia’s Richard LeCounte eventually signing the game with his second interception of the night.

-Control, much less stopping Pickens, a first-year student who proved it was impossible to stop in the first half.
+By controlling, much less stopping, the newborn Pickens proved impossible in the first half.

-Taking a single cover, Pickens took full advantage, catching 11 of his 12 receptions in the game for 165 yards and an interception on a 27-yard pass from Fromm that made the score 10-0.
+Taking a single cover, Pickens took full advantage, making 11 of his 12 receptions per game for 165 yards and an interception on a 27-yard pass from Fromm that made the score 10-0.

 Fromm, a freshman, finished the regular season poorly, failing to finish 50 percent of his passes for five straight games until Wednesday’s effort against the Bears that saw him complete 14 of 19 shots in the half. seen for 190 yards and two touches.